Forrest River massacre: Trial of James St Jack and Denis Regan

 On the recommendation of the Royal Commission, constables James St Jack and Denis Regan were arrested and charged in May 1927 with the murder of Boondung at the massacre site of Dala.
 However, at a preliminary hearing, the case against St Jack and Regan was dismissed by Magistrate Alfred Kidson as he viewed the evidence as being "insufficient to justify its being placed before a jury".
 The two constables were reinstated to their positions but later transferred out of the Kimberley region.
+According to historian Neville Green, expert witnesses for the defense lied about their qualifications, including a supposed anthropologist who falsely claimed to have an Oxford degree and dismissed evidence that police had cremated the bodies as evidence of indigenous burial customs.

 Aftermath

 Lumbia

-On 28 October 1926, at the trial for the murder of Hay, Lumbia had neither legal representation nor a translator.
-While in the dock he fled but was recaptured and chained to a post.
-The trial continued and the verdict delivered in his absence.
-The initial death sentence was commuted to life imprisonment after it was argued that Hay had provoked the attack.
+At the inquest into Hay's death on 3 August 1926, held in Wyndham courthouse, Lumbia was defended by Ernest Mitchell, Inspector of Aborigines in the North-West Department, who also served as interpreter.
+Mitchell argued that Lumbia acted in self-defence, and the evidence given in court was indeed that he had first been struck by Hay.
+The same defence was offered at Lumbia's trial, held on 28 October 1926 before the Resident Magistrate of Broome, Colonel W.O.
+Mansbridge, who travelled to Wyndham to hear the case before a jury.
+Found guilty, he was sentenced to death although the sentence subsequently being commuted to life imprisonment.
 Lumbia was imprisoned on Rottnest Island until the prison was closed in 1929 when he was transferred to the Broome Regional Prison.
 In 1935 he was sent to the Moola Bulla settlement near Halls Creek.
 In 1936 he walked 270 mi to the Forrest River Mission and no attempts were made to return him to finish his sentence.
 In December 1944 Lumbia killed his second wife, Waldjanurri, and was sentenced to death for murder; he escaped and was recaptured but was released after serving two weeks for the escape.
 Sent back to Moola Bulla he contracted leprosy and returned to Forrest River where he died in 1950.